NexusRaids/nexus-docs/docs/admin.md

    ``!reset-points <@user>``, "Use this to reset the amount of points from a user."
    ``!rr <setting>``, "Use this to access reaction roles.
 See `RR Settings`_."
    ``!server <setting>``, "Use this to access server settings.
 See `Server Settings`_."
+   ``!update-all-members-roles``, "Use this to update all roles of members on your server.
+This action can take up to several minutes.
+This will update all profile roles, if they exist (ign, tc, level, country, team, profile)."

 ..
 Note:: Nexus has a 50 reaction roles limit per user/server for ``!poke-rr`` and ``!rr`` commands.
 If you would like to increase that limit please see :doc:`Donations<donation>` to learn more.